intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/RewardModeling/README.md

 # Reward Modeling Finetuning for Sequence Classfication with IPEX-LLM

-This is an example of IPEX-LLM [reward modeling](https://huggingface.co/docs/trl/main/en/reward_trainer) (a kind of RLHF) on [Intel GPU](../../../README.md), which refers [TRL example](https://github.com/huggingface/trl/blob/main/examples/scripts/reward_modeling.py) to tune model [facebook/opt-350m](https://huggingface.co/facebook/opt-350m) on a sequence classfication task.
+This is an example of IPEX-LLM [reward modeling](https://huggingface.co/docs/trl/main/en/reward_trainer) (a kind of RLHF) on [Intel MAX GPU](../../../README.md), which refers [TRL example](https://github.com/huggingface/trl/blob/main/examples/scripts/reward_modeling.py) to tune model [facebook/opt-350m](https://huggingface.co/facebook/opt-350m) on a sequence classfication task.

 ### 0. Requirements
-To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.
+To run this example with IPEX-LLM on Intel MAX GPU, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ### 1. Install